Mohammad-Tarhini/Mohammad-Tarhin/README.md

 </p>

  Who I Am <br><br>
- 👨‍💻 Skilled in:  building end-to-end projects with ASP.NET, Telerik ASP.NET AJAX, and C#—from designing intuitive user interfaces to seamlessly connecting databases.
+ 👨‍💻 Skilled in:  building end-to-end projects with ASP.NET, Telerik ASP.NET AJAX, and C#—from designing intuitive user interfaces to seamlessly connecting databases.<br><br>
 🌟 Tech Explorer: Driven by curiosity, I’m constantly diving into new technologies to satisfy my desire for discovery.<br><br>
 🧠 Problem-Solving Enthusiast: There’s nothing more satisfying than cracking a tough problem, especially if it's algorithmic or data-driven <br><br>
 🚀 Dream Builder: Building innovative solutions and exploring complex software challenges are what I’m passionate about.<br><br>